 A $200,000 grant program is available to eligible tourism operators to ensure they are able to survive the economic impacts of the COVID-19 pandemic

-Sporting and active recreation organisations as well as regional councils are encouraged to apply for the second expedited grant round of the Government's $1.3 million Sport and Active Recreation Sector Immediate Response and Resilience Package.
+Sporting and active recreation organisations as well as regional councils are encouraged to apply for the second expedited grant round of the Government's $1.3m Sport and Active Recreation Sector Immediate Response and Resilience Package.

 Business Improvement Grant

 This is aimed at helping businesses get customers back into premises by undertaking improvements to a NT business.
 All eligible businesses will receive $10,000.
 If the recipient also wants to put in their own $10,000, they will then get an additional $10,000 from the Government.
-This can create a $30,000 cash pool to spend on upgrades and purchases from other businesses operating NT.
+This can create a $30,000 cash pool to spend on upgrades and purchases from other businesses operating in the Northern Territory.
 This could include buying new equipment, new shop fit-outs and physical changes to attract customers.

 Small Business Survival Fund - $50 million